Engee documentation

 ÷(x, y)

-The result of Euclidean (integer) division.
-As a rule, it is equivalent to the result of the mathematical operation x/y without a fractional part.
+The quotient from Euclidean (integer) division.
+Generally equivalent to a mathematical operation x/y without a fractional part.

 Examples